-The option agreement establishes the parameters pursuant to which Nexperia, in certain limited instances, is permitted to exercise an option (the "Option") to acquire TJE.
+The option agreement establishes the parameters pursuant to which Nexperia, in certain limited instances, is permitted to exercise an option (the "Option") to acquire Transphorm Japan Epi, Inc. ("TJE"), a Japanese subsidiary of ours through which we are engaged in the development, manufacturing and sales of Ga-N based epiwafer products.
 In general, the Option is exercisable upon (i) certain acquisitions of securities or assets of us or our subsidiaries by a Competitor (as defined in the option agreement) that results in us, directly or indirectly, owning less than a majority of TJE, which acquisition is followed by any material breach (that is not cured within a specified time period) by us or a subsidiary of our obligations with respect to epiwafer supply to Nexperia under our supply agreement with Nexperia, or (ii) the unilateral termination by us of the supply agreement.
 The option agreement also establishes the material terms, including price and timing, for the exercise of the Option by Nexperia.
 The Option terminates (i) if the Option is not exercised by Nexperia prior to the date on which the option agreement terminates, or (ii) on the first to occur of (a) the termination of the option agreement upon written agreement of the parties, (b) the mutual termination or expiration of the supply agreement, or (c) the first to occur of (1) two years following the date on which we notify Nexperia of epiwafer qualification of a second source and (2) April 1, 2028.